Indian Bahu Survival Guide: Saas-Bahu Problems, In-Laws & Joint Family Scripts

 Why Saas-Bahu Conflicts Are So Common in India

 Indian families operate differently.
-In Western cultures, marriage means two people starting a new family.
-In India, marriage means a woman joining an existing family system with established rules, hierarchies, and expectations.
+In many Western cultures, marriage means two people starting a new household.
+In India, marriage often means a woman joining an existing family system with established rules, hierarchies, food habits, money norms, and invisible expectations.

 Key stats: - 40%+ married women in India report domestic tensions with in-laws - Over 50% say these conflicts affect their mental health - Most keep their struggles private due to "log kya kahenge"